-Management also exercises judgement in determining the quantum of loss given default based on a range of factors.
-The enforceability, timing and means of realization of collateral can also have an impact on the recoverable amount of collateral and, therefore, the amount of loss allowances as at the end of the reporting period.
+The Key Audit Matter How the matter was addressed in our audit Management also exercises judgement in determining the quantum of loss given default based on a range of factors.
+The enforceability, timing and means of realization of collateral can also have an impact on the recoverable amount examining key data inputs to the expected credit loss models on a sample basis to assess their accuracy and completeness; and of collateral and, therefore, the amount of loss allowances as at the end of the reporting period. • challenging management's revisions to estimates and input parameters by comparing with prior period and considered the consistency of judgement.
+We identified the loss allowances of loans and advances to customers and financial We compared the macro-economic factors used in the models with market information to assess whether they were aligned with market and economic development;

-We identified the loss allowances of loans and advances to customers and financial investments measured at amortized cost as a key audit matter because of the inherent uncertainty and management judgement involved and because of its significance to the financial results and capital of the Group.
+we identified the loss allowances of loans and advances to customers and financial investments measured at amortized cost as a key audit matter because of the inherent uncertainty and management judgement involved and because of its significance to the financial results and capital of the Group.